anacanttu/anacanttu/README.md

 ### Hi, I'm Ana! 👋

-**🚀 My journey into technology began as a teenager with a love for robotics, which led me to win awards at the First Robotics Competition in both Canada and the USA.
-I am currently specializing in Artificial Intelligence.**
+🚀 My journey into technology began as a teenager with a love for robotics, which led me to win awards at the First Robotics Competition in both Canada and the USA.
+I am currently specializing in Artificial Intelligence.

-🎨 **Languages and Tools:**
+### Languages and Tools: 🎨
-- **Python**:
+- Python
-- **HTML, CSS, NodeJS**:
+- HTML, CSS, NodeJS

-**Let's build something amazing together! 🌟**
+Let's build something amazing together!

 <!--